jaredly/j3/Roadmap.md

 Gotta have it.
 And so, also hash knowledge.
 But autocomplete first.

+Sooooo thinking about how to populate autocomplete
+I thiiink it makes most sense to do it in the moment, in nodeToExpr.
+Because that's where we have info about what locals are in scope.
+And we don't want to recommend out of scope variables.

+Soooo where should that stuff get dumped?
+- same place as laytout ought to go.
+W/ style I thikng.

+## UP AND DOWN arrows

 - [ ] up and down should move you up and down!
   - I think this will be, everything registers themselves into a big ol table, by idx, and then on up/down we like just traverse left or right along the tree and getBoundingClientRect all the things until we find a match.
 Then we can be fancy about selecting within it if we want.

 ##
 I think I want to be able to define visualization plugins ... in jerd. with react(?)